Logo

 Key points to design your project

-A team of trainers could provide training and support during project installation.
-Include the cost for training and post-training support for using the technology.
+• Training and Support: Arrange for a team of trainers to provide initial training and ongoing support during project implementation.
+Include budget provisions for training sessions and post-training assistance.

 Cost: $$$ 2—3 USD